maltablock/liquidapps-hackathon/README.md

 npm install -g @liquidapps/zeus-cmd
 ```

+I'm on Mac and could not deploy the zeus box due to a bug.
-Only way to do it consistently right now is by bootstrapping with a different service and then manually merging this repo:
+Only way to test a service consistently right now is by bootstrapping with a different service and then manually merging the files of this repo:

 ```bash
 # clone this repo somewhere